-The region encompasses a wide range of latitudes and features altitudes that range from 500 m (1,640 ft) to nearly 7,000 m (22,965 ft), gives rise to a diverse range of climates.
+The region encompasses a wide range of latitudes and features altitudes ranging from 500 m (1,640 ft) to nearly 7,000 m (22,965 ft), giving rise to diverse climates.

-The Andes prevent rain-bearing clouds from the Pacific Ocean, while its latitude puts it in a band of the subtropical high pressure belt, keeping this region dry.
+The Andes prevent rain-bearing clouds from the Pacific Ocean, while its latitude puts it in a band of the subtropical high-pressure belt, keeping this region dry.

 The region is suitable for wine production with very low humidity, abundant sunshine throughout the year, and a temperate climate.
 However, droughts are often frequent and prolonged.

 Summer in the region is hot and generally very sunny, averaging as much as 10 hours per day.
 In contrast, winters are dry and cold and average around 7–8 hours of sunshine daily.
 Temperatures can vary widely with altitude.

 As in other parts of Argentina, tourism is an essential source of income.
 Some of the sites that receive a large number of visitors are the following:

 City of Mendoza